-A Veterans Day Retrospective on Our Veterans Today Senior Editor and a Marine – Gordon Duff
+A Veterans Day Retrospective by Our Veterans Today Senior Editor and a Marine – Gordon Duff

 Intro by… Jim W. Dean